Hey, you see the latest media take on Bush's trip out to the renewable energy lab today.

 That's not the lesson here.

-Coming on the heels of the the report out of Katrina, Hurricane Katrina, the congressional report, what did that report do?
+Coming on the heels of the report out of Katrina, Hurricane Katrina, the congressional report, what did that report do?

 Botched it.

-What is that equal?
+What does that equal?

 Big government doesn't work.